Set up permissions for FSx for ONTAP

 Add credentials to an account manually

-You can add AWS credentials to BlueXP manually to give your account the permissions needed to manage the AWS resources that you'll use to run your unique workloads.
-Each set of credentials that you add will include one or more IAM policies based on the workload capabilities you want to use, and an IAM role that is assigned to your account.
+You can manually add AWS credentials to the NetApp Console to give your account the permissions for managing workload capabilities you want to use, and an IAM role that is assigned to your account.

 There are three parts to creating the credentials: